robnagler/robnagler.github.io/_posts/2008-02-03-The-Psychology-of-Software-Testing.md

 tricky.
 What do they mean by "what" and "likely"?
 Way too nebulous for me.
 The first two have acronyms (showing their pervasiveness) and the last one does not.
 Go ahead,
-@a href=http://www.google.com/search?q=twiltb&lr=lang_en search on TWILTB to see what you come up with.
-This page will be the 11th hit once Google gets to it, and it is the only page which discusses software testing.
+[search on TWILTB](http://www.google.com/search?q=twiltb&lr=lang_en) to see what you come up with.
+This page will be the 11th hit once
+Google gets to it, and it is the only page which discusses software testing.

-@h3 Software Testing Demons
+## Software Testing Demons

 When I searched for the term
 **Software testing ethos**, I came up with
-@a href=http://www.forsv.blogspot.com/2004_06_01_forsv_archive.html one hit@ , which reads as follows:
+[one hit](http://www.forsv.blogspot.com/2004_06_01_forsv_archive.html), which reads as follows:

-@blockquote
-Readers of this site who are unfamiliar with software testing ethos or uncomfortable around software testers may find the following material objectionable, immoral and/or disturbing.
+> Readers of this site who are unfamiliar with software testing ethos or
+> uncomfortable around software testers may find the following material
+> objectionable, immoral and/or disturbing.
 Well tough.
+Testing isn't
-Testing isn't for choir girls and altar boys..
-It is a demanding craft that requires of its practitioners: deviousness, a desire to cause harm and a general disdain for rules and regulations.
-Click the Back button to retreat to moral high ground.
+> for choir girls and altar boys..
+It is a demanding craft that requires
-@/blockquote
+> of its practitioners: deviousness, a desire to cause harm and a
+> general disdain for rules and regulations.
+Click the Back button to
+> retreat to moral high ground.

 Wow, that is one powerful psychological punch.
 And, if that was not enough, the blog entry ends with:

-@blockquote
-"Tester's Golden Rule"
+> "Tester's Golden Rule"
+>

-Do unto others until they hate you
+> Do unto others until they hate you
-@/blockquote

 This is an incredibly biased statement that in a much softer wording matches the ethos of many QA departments.
 Confrontation is the